6.2.14 Special Guardianship Orders

 - Any guardian of the child;

-- Anyone who holds a residence order with respect to the child, or who has the consent of all those in whose favour a residence order is in force;
+- Anyone who holds a Child Arrangements Order with respect to the child, or who has the consent of all those in whose favour a Child Arrangements Order is in force;

 - Anyone with whom the child has lived for three out of the last five years providing the child has not ceased to live with the proposed applicant more than 3 months before the making of the application;

-- Anyone with a residence order in respect of the child before the Special Guardianship Order was made, with the leave of the court:
+- Anyone with a Child Arrangements Order in respect of the child before the Special Guardianship Order was made, with the leave of the Court: